resolve-works/insight-worker/worker/README.md

-# Ingest
+# Worker

 Take PDF pagestreams and turns them into usable documents.
+Then ingests these documents into database and search-index.

 ## Developing